Close Cookie Popup

 Lesson 1 - Playing the Game

-Introduction & Core Gameplay, typically Week 1 of a New Emotion World Unit.
-Immerse your students in the theme of the new Emotion World and have an engaging initial game experience.
+Introduction & Core Gameplay, typically for a New Emotion World Unit.
+Immerse children in the theme of the new Emotion World and have an engaging initial game experience.

 Activities: